 How much will this kind of advice cost?

 This will vary from adviser to adviser so it's difficult to put an approximate cost on pension transfers advice.
-However, it is likely to be a reasonably significant cost, as the advisers who hold the relevant qualifications are specialists.
+However, it is may be a reasonably significant cost, as the advisers who hold the relevant qualifications are specialists.
 The best thing to do is to gather several quotes up front so that you can shop around for the best deal.

 Are there any other costs involved in transferring my pension?